INTERMAGNET/intermagnet.github.io/_faq/what-data-should-I-send.md

 - If you are able to send quasi definitive data, this would be particularly welcome at the present time in support of satellite measurements of the geomagnetic field.
 See the question What is quasi-definitive data?

-## How do I get a real-time data feed from INTERMAGNET?

-INTERMAGNET data is available via FTP.
-Automated processes can interrogate the INTERMANGET FTP site frequently to discover whether new data is available and to download it if it is.
-This offers users the ability to retrieve data from INTERMAGNET in real-time.
-You will need a username and password to gain access to the FTP site – to request this access contact NRCan.geomag-webmaster-geomag-webmaster.RNCan@canada.ca